APPLIANCES BURNING GASEOUS FUELS GAR (2016/426/AB)

-The Gas Appliances Directive 2016/426/EU (GAD) constitutes the legal framework for gas appliances in the EU Member States.
-It aims at providing safe and secure movement in the EU market for appliances and fittings.
+Gas Appliances Regulation 2016/426 / EU (GAR) consists of the legal framework applied for gas appliances in EU Member States.
+It aims for the safe and reliable circulation of gas appliances and equipment in the EU market.

 - Condensing and non-condensing (convectional) combi boilers